 As mentioned in the Quick Start, The Things Network V2 software has been upgraded to The Things Stack Community Edition (also known as V3).

 Warning:On July 1, 2021 V2 deployments are becoming read-only, which means users will no longer be able to add new applications, end devices and gateways.
-Since V2 deployments are planned to be completely shut down at the end of 2021, we recommend users to migrate their gateways and devices to The Things Stack as soon as possible.
+Since V2 deployments are planned to be completely shut down on December 1, 2021, we recommend users to migrate their gateways and devices to The Things Stack as soon as possible.

 This guide can help you with the process of migrating your gateways and devices.

 The Things Stack Community Edition is a LoRaWAN Network Server which is free to use for The Things Network community members.
 The Community Edition is designed for testing and evaluating LoRaWAN projects and is managed by The Things Industries.
 The Community Edition comes without guarantees and only includes community support, hence is not suitable for commercial usage.
 Join The Things Network Forum or Slack for community support.